damianhakert/damianhakert.github.io/source/handbook/index.html.md

 Go to [My live events on YouTube](https://www.youtube.com/my_live_events) and switch to the GitLab account on the top right (you need to be a manager of our YouTube channel).

-Go to => life streaming => events and create a new one with the attributes:
+Go to => live streaming => events and create a new one with the attributes:

 - type => quick (using Google Hangouts on Air)
 - advanced: promotions: disable both checkboxes